nhasley/Vender-Node/README.md

 ☐ Have complete CRUD data operations between all data entities.
 For example, you can have functionality that Creates & Updates a post (data entity) and satisfy Delete functionality by implementing the ability to delete comments (data entity).

-☐ Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, it should have a consistent and neat presentation.
+X Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, it should have a consistent and neat presentation.

 ☐ Be deployed online (Heroku).